emmecche/itmd-361/itmd-361-lab-6/README.md

 # Repo for ITMD 361 Lab 6

-Creating navigation bars in bars.css
+Creating navigation bars in style.css